Mariners vs. Royals Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez has picked up at least one hit in two straight games.
-In his last five games he is hitting .208 with three doubles, a home run, a walk and nine RBI.
+- Rodriguez hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is hitting .240 with three doubles, a home run, a walk and nine RBI.

 Rodríguez Recent Games